 The National Park Service and United States Secret Service began construction on a new White House fence in July 2019.
 Construction around the 18-acre White House complex will be completed in eight phases using over 3,500 feet of steel fencing.
 The two agencies have been working hand-in-hand since 2014 to develop an appropriate barrier that will keep the White House and grounds as accessible as possible to the public while ensuring the security of the White House and its occupants.

 What’s happening now?

-Beginning on Aug.
-21, 2019, the United States Secret Service (USSS) and the National Park Service (NPS) will expand the Pennsylvania Avenue NW closure in front of the White House.
-Pennsylvania Avenue will be closed from West Executive Avenue to East Executive Avenue for public safety during construction of the new fence.
-Lafayette Park, the north sidewalk of Pennsylvania Avenue, Jackson Place NW and Madison Place NW will remain open to pedestrians and cyclists.
+A small segment of the Pennsylvania Avenue sidewalk between West Executive Avenue and the Northwest Gate of the White House Grounds is closed for public safety during construction of the new fence.
+Lafayette Park, Pennsylvania Avenue, Jackson Place NW and Madison Place NW remain open to pedestrians and cyclists.